 - No = not, etc. (i.e. main word to make sentence negative)

 - No….nada = nothing (not anything)

 - Ningún/Ninguna = no (not a/not any – masc. singular/fem. singular)

 - Ningunos/Ningunas = no (not any – masc. plural/fem. plural)

 - No…..ni….ni = neither….nor

-Feel free to contact me with any questions or to discuss doing Spanish lessons with me.
+Feel free to contact me with any questions or to discuss doing Spanish lessons with me, starting at £12 for 30 minutes Online Spanish Tuition.
 (More details on my language tuition services can be seen by clicking here).